Whaoo/ArchiCloudRNN/README.md

   <img width="100" height="70" src="https://github.com/Whaoo/ArchiCloudRNN/blob/main/images/lambda.png?raw=true">
 </p>
 Lambda : Amazon Lambda is a serverless computing service that allows you to run code in response to events and automatically manages the underlying compute resources.
 It is pay-as-you-go, with no upfront costs or long-term commitments, and enables you to build and run event-driven applications and services without the need to worry about infrastructure.
-It'as a FaaS : Function as a Service (FaaS) is a cloud computing model in which a provider allows users to run their own code in the cloud without worrying about infrastructure or maintenance.
+It's a FaaS : Function as a Service which is a cloud computing model in which a provider allows users to run their own code in the cloud without worrying about infrastructure or maintenance.
 FaaS is cost-effective and convenient, abstracting away the underlying infrastructure and handling all deployment tasks.
 It is particularly useful for applications with variable or bursty workloads.

 <p align="center">
   <img width="100" height="70" src="https://github.com/Whaoo/ArchiCloudRNN/blob/main/images/amazon_sns.png?raw=true">